Do you know why a 1-year study in Ireland for Indian students is sought after heavily these days?

 Some benefits grace you even before you start your journey!

 …and you can still study at Irish universities such as Trinity and UCD.
 Irish universities, which are in the same league as the US universities, which require GRE accept Indian students even without a GRE score.

-Isn’t this itself appeasing enough to apply to study in Ireland as an Indian student?
+Isn’t this appealing enough to apply to study in Ireland as an Indian student?

-Hence, to get into an Irish university, Indian students require a good academic record, and scores on one of these tests – IELTS, TOFEL, PTE, and Duolingo.
+Hence, to get into an Irish university, Indian students require an excellent academic record and scores on one of these tests – IELTS, TOEFL, PTE, and Duolingo.